stefanos1290/Navigation-Crash/react native/navigation flow/README.md

     - Both `screenCx` show the selection of the `screenBx`.
 If the path went through `screenB3` please leave the field blank and stretch the text field below towards the top with similar margins.

 5. Screen D
-    - This screen does not have any interactive / automated behavior except the generic back button
+    - This screen does not have any interactive / automated behavior nor does it offer a back button

 6. General
-    - Some screens support a back button.
+    - Some screens support a back button, some don't.
     - `rLogin` should have a retry logic (the other requests should fail after 1 try)
     - Contents of the the large text fields can be any lorem ipsum text
     - The background colors of the screens doesn't have to match the exact rgb codes from the diagram.

 7. Tips
+    - It is recommended to start the development of the mobile application with the network connectivity being hidden behind an abstraction layer and firstly being implemented by a simple, configurable, local mock.
+Once all functionality is verified with this non-networking implementation, the real network implementation can be added.
+Please preserve both implementations.
     - Take into account that the server may respond with errors and varying response durations.
     - Reuse components wherever applicable.
-    - `noScreenB` is a scenario, where no screen is shown.
-That means it navigates directly from `screenA` to `screenC2`

 ## Screen flow diagram
 ![Overview][Overview]